holycrap872/ucls-ml-ai/CourseMaterial/01_intro_to_data_sci/03_plotting_classics/worksheet.md

 ## Step 0

-Download The Great Gatsby and Little Women from Schoology and put them on your desktop.
+Download _The Great Gatsby_ and _Little Women_ from Schoology and put them on
+your desktop.

 ## Step 1

-Write a function to read in the text of The Great Gatsby and Little Women.
+Write a function to read in the text of _The Great Gatsby_ and _Little Women_.
 Print out the first 100 characters of each book.
 Make sure you review the "functions to know" section above.

 **Q:** Based on the first 100 characters, where do each of these books come from?